shridey/intelligentable/README.md

 # Intelligentable by @shridey

-> Intelligentable is a React TypeScript component library built on top of Ant Design, providing advanced, smart, and highly customizable table components for modern web applications.
+> IntelligentTable is a highly customizable, fully-types, performant, and feature-rich React component library built on top of handpicked industry-level production-grade UI Components.

 ---